department-of-veterans-affairs/va.gov-team/products/health-care/questionnaire/discovery/user-research/research-findings.md

 4. Currently, Veterans are not asked to fill out many forms aside from initial intake and specialty care.
 5. Veterans who receive care from civilian and Non-VA providers are used to digitally filling out pre-visit forms.
 6. Participants want a way to connect digital forms with their information in MyhealtheVet.
-7. Veterans must scheduled one primary care appointment per year in order to retain VA Healthcare eligibility.
-8. Veterans want a way to track their routine responses over time.
+7. Veterans want a way to track their routine responses over time.

 ## Details of Findings